-The Toto Museum (TOTO ミュージアム) in Kitakyushu was opened on the occasion of the company's 100th anniversary and showcases the evolution of the business and its products.
+The TOTO Museum (TOTO ミュージアム, Tōtō Museum) in Kitakyushu was opened on the occasion of the company's 100th anniversary and showcases the evolution of the business and its products.
 The elegant two-story building stands on the grounds of the company headquarters, has a showroom on the first floor and the museum on the second floor.

-Visitors can get to try out Toto toilets firsthand at the museum's washrooms.
+Visitors can get to try out TOTO toilets firsthand at the museum's washrooms.
 There is also a museum shop where one can buy various unique souvenirs.
 While most of the signage in the museum is in Japanese, visitors can use their smartphones to scan codes and gain access to either an audio guide or translations of the Japanese displays using the museum's wireless network.
 Translations are available in English and several other languages.
 In addition, free audio guide pens are available in English and a few other languages.

-The Toto Museum is about a ten minute bus ride from Kokura Station.
-Take bus number 21, 22, 23, 25, 26 or 43 from the bus terminal at the south exit of Kokura Station to Kifunemachi (貴船町, 190 yen one way, frequent departures) from where the museum is just across the street.
-Alternatively, take the Kitakyushu Monorail from Kokura Station to Kawaraguchi-Mihagino Station (5 minutes, 200 yen one way) and walk from there to the museum in about ten minutes.
+The TOTO Museum is about a ten minute bus ride from Kokura Station.
+Take bus number 21, 22, 25 or 43 from the bus terminal at the south exit (Kokurajo Exit) of Kokura Station to Kifunemachi (貴船町, 200 yen one way, frequent departures) from where the museum is just across the street.
+Alternatively, take the Kitakyushu Monorail from Kokura Station to Kawaraguchi-Mihagino Station (5 minutes, 210 yen one way) and walk from there to the museum in about ten minutes.